• Free Tours

 Local bands and jam sessions feature heavily on their programme, which keeps the prices very reasonable.

 Their easy-to-use website displays concerts that can be booked online.
-However, bear in mind that for tables, it’s on a first come first served basis
+However, bear in mind that for tables, it’s on a first-come first first-served basis

 RAZZMATAZZ